Aarogyaa Bharat

 6. Anti-Slip Bathroom Mats

-Wet floors are a major fall risk.
-Anti-slip mats in the bathroom and near the bed significantly improve safety.
+Wet floors are a major cause of post-surgery falls.
+Anti-slip mats placed in the bathroom, shower area, and near the bed greatly improve safety.

 Step 4: Respiratory and Health Monitoring Equipment